African Women’s Mobilization in Times of Unrest

 Aili Mari Tripp

-Wangari Maathai Professor of Political Science and Gender and Women’s Studies at the University of Wisconsin-Madison
+Wangari Maathai Professor of Political Science and Gender and Women’s Studies, University of Wisconsin-Madison

 The Africa Program works to address the most critical issues facing Africa and U.S.-Africa relations, build mutually beneficial U.S.–Africa relations, and enhance knowledge and understanding about Africa in the United States.
 The Program achieves its mission through in-depth research and analyses, including our blog Africa Up Close, public discussion, working groups, and briefings that bring together policymakers, practitioners, and subject matter experts to analyze and offer practical options for tackling key challenges in Africa and in U.S.-Africa relations.
 Read more